Kennedy's vaccine advisers change COVID shot guidance, calling them an individual choice

 ATLANTA (AP) — Health Secretary Robert F. Kennedy Jr.’s new vaccine advisers added confusion Friday to this fall’s COVID-19 vaccinations — declining to recommend them for anyone and leaving the choice up to those who want a shot.

-Until now, the vaccinations had been recommended as a routine step in the fall for nearly all Americans who wanted them — just like a yearly flu vaccine.
+Until now, the vaccinations had been recommended as a routine step in the fall for nearly all Americans — just like a yearly flu vaccine.

 The Food and Drug Administration already had placed new restrictions on this year’s shots from Pfizer, Moderna and Novavax, reserving them for people over 65 or younger ones who are deemed at higher risk from the virus.

-In a series of votes Friday, advisers to the Centers for Disease Control and Prevention took the unprecedented step of not recommending them even for high-risk populations like seniors — instead deciding that people could make individual decisions.
+In a series of votes Friday, advisers to the Centers for Disease Control and Prevention took the unprecedented step of not recommending them even for high-risk populations like seniors.
+Instead they decided people could make individual decisions after talking with a doctor, nurse or pharmacist.

 The panel also urged the CDC to adopt stronger language around claims of vaccine risks, despite pushback from outside medical groups who said the shots had a proven safety record from the billions of doses administered worldwide.

+Independent public health experts reacted with relief that the panel didn't add more roadblocks to vaccination, but they said the lack of a recommendation will prove confusing for people who don't know if a shot might benefit them.

+“The good news is anyone can get this vaccine.
+The bad news is that no one is encouraged to get it even if you’re in a high-risk group,” said Dr. Paul Offit, a Children’s Hospital of Philadelphia, a vaccine researcher and former government adviser who has sparred with Kennedy for years.

-Dr. Sean O’Leary of the American Academy of Pediatrics said the panel's daylong debate involved clear efforts to “sow distrust” about vaccines and would have “real-time impacts on American children.”
+Dr. Sean O’Leary of the American Academy of Pediatrics said the panel's daylong debate involved clear efforts to sow distrust about vaccines that would have “real-time impacts on American children.”

-But he expressed relief that people could instead follow guidelines from his and other medical groups that still recommend the vaccines be available like in prior years.
+But he said people could instead follow guidelines from his and other medical groups that still make specific recommendations for the vaccines.

 “It was a very, very strange meeting,” O’Leary said.